redhat-partner-solutions/crucible/README.md

 ### Cluster

-The obvious output from these playbooks is a clean OCP cluster with minimal extra configuration.
+The obvious output from these playbooks is a clean OpenShift Container Platform cluster with minimal extra configuration.
 Each node that has been added to the resulting cluster will have:

-- CoreOS installed and configured
+- Red Hat Enterprise Linux CoreOS installed and configured
-- The configured SSH public key as an authorised key for `root` to allow debugging
+- The configured SSH public key as an authorized key for `root` to allow debugging

 ### Prerequisite Services